 SYSVAL The decimal format defined by system value QDECFMT is used.

 JOB The decimal format defined in the job attributes is used.

 PERIOD A period (full stop). is used.
-COMMA A comma , is used.

 Field delimiter

 The character value (if any) output between fields.
 Typically, when outputting a fixed-width ASCII text file, no field delimiter is required as each field always occupies the same positions in the record, but you can output a separator value to make the file easier to read if you wish.